keyboard-dev/starter-template-v3/docs/Welcome to Dev-Docs.md

 - Join our community discussions

 ## Contributing
 Interested in improving Keyboard?
 We welcome contributions!
-Please see our contribution guidelines for more information.
+Please join our #contributing channel on Discord and ping us there!

 ## License
 Keyboard is open-source software licensed under [Your License Here].